FAQs

 Camp Philosophies

-What is your approach working with children and families?
+What is your approach to working with children and families?

 Being a camp counselor is exciting, rewarding and enriching – and it’s demanding work when it comes to dealing with infinite varieties of youthful concerns and behaviors.
 Our counseling staff comes to camp with good natural instincts for working with children; but just as natural athletes need coaching and training to achieve consistent excellence, naturally capable camp counselors need education and practice to do their best advising and mentoring.
 To that end, The Aloha Foundation has devoted more than 25 years to developing and refining an extensive program of staff training and camper guidance that we call Success Counseling.
 Based on a thoughtful understanding of human psychology, Success Counseling helps staff and campers alike to address opportunities and challenges reflectively, and to respond creatively in ways that best serve their own interests, those of their peers and the camp community at large.